fhiso/sources-and-citations/citation-elements.md

 translated in usual sense, but may be transliterated.
 Andalusian historian <span dir="rtl">صاعد الأندلسي</span> might be transliterated "Ṣā‘id al-Andalusī" in the Latin script.
-These two values would still belong in a *translation set* despite not being translations.
+These two values would still belong in a *translation set* despite being transliterations rather than translations.
 They would be tagged `ar` and `ar-Latn`, meaning the Arabic language in its default script and in the Latin script, respectively.
 An author's names may also be respelled to conform to the spelling and grammar rules of the reader's language.
 An Englishman named Richard may be rendered "Rikardo" in Esperanto: the change of the "c" to a "k" being to conform to Esperanto orthography, while the final "o" marks it as a noun.
 The respelling would be tagged `eo`, the language code for Esperanto.

 {.note} Frequently *translation sets* will contain only a single *string*, and often most of the *strings* in *translation sets* in a